Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Numerical Experiments

 In this part, we generate a $p\times n$ random Gaussian matrix $\bar{X}$ whose entries are i.i.d. $\sim\mathcal{N}(0,1)$.
 Then the design matrix $X$ is generated by setting $X_1=\bar{X}_1$, $X_n=\bar{X}_n$, and $X_j=\bar{X}_j+0.7*(\bar{X}_{j+1}+\bar{X}_{j-1})$ for $j=2, \cdots, n-1$.
 Different to the lower-dimension case, the measurable function in model (\ref{sprm}) is chosen as $g(x)=\cos(2 \pi x)$ with $x\in [0,1]$.

-The first task in this part is to illustrate the effectiveness of SSNAL in a high-dimensional case, say $n=300$ and $p=10000$.
+The first task in this part is to illustrate the effectiveness of SSNAL in a high-dimensional case, i.e., $n=300$ and $p=10000$.
 In this test, we consider the case where the underlying regression coefficient $\beta^*$ in model (\ref{sprm}) only contains $10$ number of non-zero component with fixed position, that is $\beta^*_i=0$ except for $\beta^*_{104}=5$, $\beta^*_{572}=2$, $\beta^*_{1746}=-4$, $\beta^*_{2947}=-3$, $\beta^*_{4065}=-5$, $\beta^*_{5092}=4$, $\beta^*_{5112}=-1$, $\beta^*_{6680}=1$, $\beta^*_{7979}=-2$, and $\beta^*_{8460}=3$.
 The parameters' values used in SSNAL and ADMM are set as the same as the test previously.
 Besides, we also run both algorithms $20$ times randomly and draw the box plot for the estimated coefficients in Figure \ref{fig2}.
-It can be seen clearly that the variables are selected correctly and their values are estimated are almost accurately.
-Hence, this simple test once again showS that SSNAL performs well in high-dimensional study.
+It can be seen clearly that the variables are selected correctly and their estimated values are almost accurate.
+The values of relative error and variance further validate the algorithm's high precision and stability.
+Therefore, this simple test demonstrates the strong performance of SSNAL in high-dimensional studies.

-The second task is to illustrate the numerical superiorities of SSNAL over ADMM using adaptive lasso and lasso penalty at high-dimensional case.
-In this test, we choose $n=500$ and $p=1000$, and set $a=5 \sqrt{2\log(p)/n}$ and $b=100 a$ to construct an interval such that there are $20$ nonzero elements of underlying regression coefficient $\beta^*$ uniformly distributed in this interval.
-As in the previous test, we run SSNAL and ADMM $20$ times to estimate this coefficient $\beta^*$, and the positions of these non-zero components are assigned randomly at each time.
-The average results regarding to ReErr, NNZ, Res, Time(s), and Iter are recorded in Table \ref{tab:2}.
-From this table, we clearly see that SSNAL is highly efficient than ADMM in the sense of requiring much fewer computing time and much less iterations to derive the solutions with competitive accuracy.
+The second task is to illustrate the numerical advantages of SSNAL over ADMM in high-dimensional settings with adaptive lasso and lasso penalties.
+In this test, we choose $n=500$ and $p=1000$.
+We set $a=5 \sqrt{2\log(p)/n}$ and $b=100 a$ to construct an interval such that there are $20$ nonzero elements of underlying regression coefficient $\beta^*$ uniformly distributed in the interval $[a,b]$.
+As in the previous test, we run SSNAL and ADMM $20$ times to estimate the regression coefficient $\beta^*$, and the positions of these non-zero components are assigned randomly at each time.
+The average results regarding to ReErr, NNZ, Res, Time(s), and Iter are recorded in Table~\ref{tab:2}.
+From the table, it is clear that SSNAL significantly outperforms ADMM in terms of computation time and iteration count, while achieving competitive accuracy.